gsvigruha/cosyan/src/main/resources/doc/rules/32_reverse_foreign_keys.md

   constraint product foreign key (product_id) references product(id) reverse transactions);
 ```

-We can use the `aggref` keyword to define an aggregated view of a one to many connection.
+We can use the `view` keyword to define an aggregated view of a one to many connection.
 This
 subtable and its columns can be referred similarly to foreign keys via its name.
 <!-- RUN -->
 ```
-alter table product add aggref stats ( select count(1) as cnt, sum(price) as sum_price from transactions);
+alter table product add view stats ( select count(1) as cnt, sum(price) as sum_price from transactions);
 ```